social.

 climate change adaptation specialist. science-informed storyteller. educator.

 Alex Basaraba (he/him) is a climate change adaptation and resilience specialist, science-informed storyteller, and educator.
-From documenting illegal gold mining and deforestation in the Peruvian Amazon, to the lasting impacts of colonization and oil development in the US, he has honed a unique skill-set and approach to science-informed storytelling, supporting communities adapt and build resilience to climate change, and empowering youth to address the climate crisis.
+From documenting the illegal wildlife trade to the impacts of a changing climate, he has honed a unique skill-set and approach to science-informed storytelling, supporting communities adapt and build resilience to climate change, and empowering youth to address the climate crisis.
 His passion for connecting with people, places, and stories have taken him to over 25 countries documenting the interstice between the environment and human’s lives and supporting solutions that work for people and the environment.
-His work weaves compassion, creativity, resilience, integrity, and resistance.